National Electoral Institute: 1990–2014

-The IFE was formally established on October 11, 1990 after controversies surrounding the 1988 Mexican general election resulted in a series of constitutional reforms approved in 1989 and the Federal Code of Electoral Institutions and Procedures (Cofipe), a law passed in August 1990 and currently in force.
-The legislative branch of the federal government, the national political parties, and the general citizenry participate in its composition.
+The IFE was formally established on October 11, 1990, after controversies surrounding the 1988 general election resulted in a series of constitutional reforms approved in 1989 and the Federal Code of Electoral Institutions and Procedures (Cofipe), a law passed in August 1990 and currently in force.
+The legislative branch of the federal government, the national political parties, and the general citizenry participated in its composition.

 Since its creation, the constitutional and legal regulations in this subject matter have experienced further major reforms, which have affected the composition and details of the IFE.
 A reform approved in 1996 reinforced the level of independence and autonomy of the IFE by completely dissociating the executive branch from any aspect regarding its membership or functions, and by reserving the vote within all its directive bodies to the councilors, the members that do not have links to any party or to any state power or body.

 IFE had legal personnel and assets of its own.
 Its headquarters were located in the Federal District, and it was organized under a decentralized framework that allowed it to exercise its duties throughout the country.

-As a result of electoral reforms initiated by President Enrique Peña Nieto, the IFE was dissolved on April 4, 2014, and was supplanted by the National Electoral Institute (Instituto Nacional Electoral, INE).
+As a result of electoral reforms initiated by President Enrique Peña Nieto, the IFE was dissolved on April 4, 2014, and was replaced by the National Electoral Institute (Instituto Nacional Electoral, INE).

 2014–present

 With its creation in 2014, the National Electoral Institute took over all responsibilities of the Federal Electoral Institute.
-It was also charged with oversight of all elections at local and state level, as well as plebiscites and the regulation of processes of citizen´s participation in public administration.
-Lorenzo Córdova was appointed chairman of the General Council for a 9-year period starting 2014.
+It was also charged with oversight of all elections at local and state level, as well as plebiscites and the regulation of processes of citizens' participation in public administration.
+Lorenzo Córdova Vianello was appointed chairman of the General Council for a 9-year period starting 2014.

-In 2022, President Andrés Manuel López Obrador proposed a reform that would require INE officials to be elected by vote.
-He contends that the proposal would "allow citizens to select honest people to run elections."
-The idea is opposed by academics and nongovernmental organizations, viewing it a way to politicize the body with parties steering their supporters to vote for particular candidates for the board.
+In 2022, President Andrés Manuel López Obrador proposed a reform that would require INE officials to be elected by popular vote.
+He contended that the proposal would "allow citizens to select honest people to run elections".
+The idea was opposed by academics and nongovernmental organizations, viewing it a way to politicize the body with parties steering their supporters to vote for particular candidates for the board.
+In June 2023, the Supreme Court of Justice of the Nation blocked the proposed changes.